All Episodes

 We're doing the same divine liturgy that was written by St. John Chrysostom in the fifth century.

-Well Paul VI was the one who changed the liturgy.
+Well, Paul VI was the one who changed the liturgy.

-Shaped in the shape of a serpent.
+Who put the snake-eyed audience hall in the shape of a serpent?

-No, I think I think it was Paul VI.
+No, I think it was Paul VI.

 Really?